Application for Pure Michigan Small Business Relief Initiative grants goes live on Dec. 15

 “The Michigan Municipal League Foundation is excited to serve as the administrator of the Pure Michigan Small Business Relief grant program,” said Helen Davis Johnson, president of the MML Foundation.
 “These grants aim to support job retention in small businesses particularly impacted by the recent three-week shutdown caused by COVID-19.
 Small businesses are key to building community wealth, and the League is committed to supporting these activities and more in Michigan communities.”

-Funds will be awarded on a first-in basis and the application window for small businesses will close once the targeted allocations within each of the state’s prosperity regions are reasonably expected to be met.
+Funds will be awarded on a first-in basis.
+The application window for small businesses will close once the targeted allocations within each of the state’s prosperity regions are reasonably expected to be met.
 The table below provides funding allocations per prosperity region.

 - Being a business in one of the targeted industries;